 CTEs helps achieve this by its ability to separate data into independent logical entities according to the context of the query.

-For a particular report, in our e-commerce app, we need to find out each item’s latest n review-comments, in our case, we can set n = 2.
+Let's look at a random use case and check how the query performance and readability can be improved.
+For a particular report in our e-commerce app, we were querying for each item’s latest n review-comments, in our case, we can set n = 2.

 In general, a Window Function, is a mathematical function that is zero valued outside of some interval.
 In case of SQL engines, they operate on rows that are related to the current row, in our case, this can be the item_id.
 All rows of the join that has a common item_id acts as a partition over which the window function acts.